Blacksun420/BCU-java-PC/README.md

 - Procs from older packs aren't distributed properly on attacks without common proc

 ## What does the original BCU repo branch has that this fork doesn't?
-- Annoying pop-up that appeared when you accidentally right clicked on a button
+- Annoying pop-up when right-clicking on buttons
 - Button Filter
 - Android Support